Once Upon a Mattress: Subsequent revivals

 A Broadway revival opened on December 19, 1996, at the Broadhurst Theatre and closed on May 31, 1997, after 35 previews and 188 regular performances.
 It starred Sarah Jessica Parker as Princess Winnifred, Mary Lou Rosa as Queen Aggravain, David Aaron Baker as Dauntless, Lewis Cleale as Sir Harry, Heath Lamberts as the King, Lawrence Clayton as the Minstrel, David Hibbard as the Jester, Tom Alan Robbins as Master Merton and Jane Krakowski as Lady Larken.
 The production was nominated for the 1997 Tony Award for Best Revival of a Musical.

 The musical opened Off-Broadway, produced by the Transport Group, at the Abrons Arts Center on December 13, 2015, for a limited run which ended on January 3, 2016.
 Directed by Jack Cummings III, the cast featured Jackie Hoffman as Princess Winnifred, John Epperson as Queen Aggravain, Jessica Fontana as Lady Larken, David Greenspan as The King, and Hunter Ryan Herdlicka as The Minstrel.

 From January 24 until February 4, 2024, a concert production was staged as part of the New York City Center Encores! series.
 The production had a book adaptation by Amy Sherman-Palladino and direction by Lear deBessonet.
 Among the cast were Sutton Foster as Princess Winnifred, Michael Urie as Dauntless, Nikki Renée Daniels as Lady Larken, Cheyenne Jackson as Sir Harry, Harriet Sansom Harris as the Queen, David Patrick Kelly as the King, Francis Jue as the Wizard, and J. Harrison Ghee as the Jester.
 This production cut the role of the Minstrel as well as the song "The Minstrel, the Jester, and I", and made the Jester non-binary using they/them pronouns, with an implied romance between the Jester and the Wizard.

 In May 2024, it was announced that the production would transfer to Broadway in summer 2024.
 The show began previews on July 31 at the Hudson Theatre with an opening night on August 12.
 Foster and Urie reprised their respective roles of Winnifred and Dauntless and Daniels and Kelly reprised their respective roles of Lady Larken and the King.
 New to the cast were Brooks Ashmanskas as the Wizard, Daniel Breaker as the Jester, Will Chase as Sir Harry, and Ana Gasteyer as Queen Aggravain.
-The show ran through November 30 and then transferred to the Ahmanson Theatre in Los Angeles for a four-week engagement lasting from December 10, 2024 to January 5, 2025.
+The show ran through November 30 and then transferred to the Ahmanson Theatre in Los Angeles for a four-week engagement lasting from December 10, 2024 to January 5, 2025 with Ben Davis and Kevin Del Aguila joining the cast as Sir Harry and the Wizard.
 On Broadway, the production received mostly positive reviews with The New York Times giving the production a Critic's Pick and praising both Foster and Urie in their roles while others including Variety noted that Foster was overall awkward in the role.
 A cast recording of the musical was released on March 28, 2025.